tjqadri101/SLogo/README.md

 Viju and Talal will work on developing the View and Controller (probably) package which will contain the front-end user interface classes.

+Tara, Benson, and Chad will work on developing the back-end user packages, which include turtle, parse, and nodes.

 ###Why?